 John Makransky combines an academic career as a professor of Buddhism and Comparative Theology at Boston College with his role as a Tibetan Buddhist meditation teacher.
-John has practiced meditations of compassion and wisdom from Tibetan traditions for over thirty years and has developed new ways of bringing them into the worlds of service and social justice by making them newly accessible to people of all backgrounds and faiths.
+Since 1978 John has practiced meditations of compassion and wisdom from Tibetan traditions and in recent years has introduced new ways of bringing them into the worlds of service and social justice by making them newly accessible to people of all backgrounds and faiths.
 He has also helped Western Buddhists deepen their contemplative experience of awareness and loving compassion.

 John has studied and practiced Tibetan Buddhism since 1978 under the guidance of Tibetan lamas and scholars in the Nyingma, Kagyu, and Gelug traditions.
 In 2000 he was installed as a lama in the lineage of his first root teacher, Nyoshul Khen Rinpoche, by Lama Surya Das.
-Two years later he met his other root teacher, Chokyi Nyima Rinpoche.
+In the following years, he met his other root teachers, Chokyi Nyima Rinpoche and Tsoknyi Rinpoche.
 John now serves as a senior faculty advisor and lecturer for Chokyi Nyima Rinpoche's Centre for Buddhist Studies at Rangjung Yeshe Institute in Bodhanath, Nepal.